bndtools/bnd/maven/bnd-reporter-maven-plugin/README.md

 ## What does the `bnd-reporter-maven-plugin` do?

 This plugin generate and export reports of maven projects.
-The primary usage is to automate the documentation of projects.
+See [here](https://bnd.bndtools.org/chapters/395-generating-documentation.html) for a general introduction of the feature.

-This plugin aggregate data from a single project or a multi-modules project and export them into one file (XML or JSON).
-The resulting files can then be used by any external programs (such as Jekyll to generate a static site) or a template file can be specified to transform the data before they are written (to generate a readme file for example).
+## Export operation

-This plugin provides the feature of the `-exportreport` bnd instruction, further information can be found [here](https://bnd.bndtools.org/instructions/exportreport.html).
+The `export` goal exports custom reports.

 ### Example